 Table 2.5 shows key stakeholders and the issues to be coordinated.
-Under the Water Supply and Sanitation Act 200913, the key stakeholders whose activities and responsibilities linked directly to the provision and expansion of sewerage services are the Ministry of Water as lead, the PO-RALG, Local Government Authorities and UWSSAs.
+Under the Water Supply and Sanitation Act 2009, the key stakeholders whose activities and responsibilities linked directly to the provision and expansion of sewerage services are the Ministry of Water as lead, the PO-RALG, Local Government Authorities and UWSSAs.

-13 Water Supply and sewerage services Act 2009, Part III (section 5,6 and 8)
+&lt;sup>13 Water Supply and sewerage services Act 2009, Part III (section 5,6 and 8)

-Table 2.5: Stakeholder coordination of issues and methods required keholder coordination of is Responsible Issue to be coordinated Methodology of Entity coordination required Ministry of Water Mobilization and allocation of resources to be used by UWSSAs, including finding other sources of funds such as from development partners, and assisting UWSSAs by providing technical support or boosting their budgets Supporting on Planning, Budgetary and technical support information to UWSSAs PO-RALG Provide technical backstopping, capacity building, supportive supervision, monitoring and evaluation of Local Government Authorities programmes, project and other related activities of respective sectors that are implemented in RSs and LGAs Conducting various Meetings, technical supports and information sharing UWSSAs Liaise with Local Government Authorities on matters relating to sanitation with regards to preparing and executing the plans relating to the management of sewage issues Joint meeting and sharing information on planning and implementation of various projects LGAs and UWSSAs Liaise among themselves to conduct public awareness on the importance of proper management of sewage by the community Raising public awareness on the proper use and management of public infrastructures UWSSAs and LGAs Liaise with NEMC to monitor environmental impacts and, for the NEMC, enforcing compliance by any person or organization to ensure the sustainable protection of the environment Sharing environmental issues that are likely to affect projects whether before or after implementation stage.
+Responsible Issue to be coordinated Methodology of Entity Ministry of Water Mobilization and allocation of resources to be used by UWSSAs, including finding other sources of funds such as from development partners, and assisting UWSSAs by providing technical support or boosting their budgets coordination required Supporting on Planning, Budgetary and technical support information to UWSSAs PO-RALG Provide technical backstopping, capacity building, supportive supervision, monitoring and evaluation of Local Government Authorities programmes, project and other related activities of respective sectors that are implemented in RSs and LGAs Conducting various Meetings, technical supports and information sharing UWSSAs Liaise with Local Government Authorities on matters relating to sanitation with regards to preparing and executing the plans relating to the management of sewage issues Joint meeting and sharing information on planning and implementation of various projects LGAs and UWSSAs Liaise among themselves to conduct public awareness on the importance of proper management of sewage by the community Raising public awareness on the proper use and management of public infrastructures UWSSAs and LGAs Liaise with NEMC to monitor environmental impacts and, for the NEMC, enforcing compliance by any person or organization to ensure the sustainable protection of the environment Sharing environmental issues that are likely to affect projects whether before or after implementation stage.